RISHIKAREDDY2000/Real-Time-Data-Pipeline-Kafka-Spark-Delta-Lake-/README.md

 Step 3
 Run Spark streaming job

-Dataset

-The full dataset contains over 1 million financial transactions used to simulate a real-time fraud detection pipeline.
+The full dataset contains 1M+ transactions used to simulate real-time streaming.

-Due to GitHub storage limits, only a small sample dataset is included in this repository.
+Only a small sample is included in the repository.

-The pipeline architecture simulates streaming ingestion through Kafka and processing with Spark Structured Streaming.